anshul-birajdar/C/README.md

-C code
+Librebench

- *  This is the source code of the the program Anshul's Benchmarks *
+ *  This is the source code of the the program LibreBench *
  *  Copyright (C) 2021 Anshul Birajdar <anshul.birajdar.tech AT gmail.com>
  *